exp111/OutwardStuff/Notes/Mod Thingies/Item Randomizer.md

 - fix enemies sometimes being saves/spawned with the default weapon
 - transmorphic dies in chersonne loading screen?
 - randomizes ultimate backpack items (held by the backpack) => probably because of no localplayer check in `StartingEquipmentInitPatch`
-- add true random option (don't set a seed at all?)
+- true random should maybe randomize everytime you pick something up. that would require hooks at the pick up points. it's cbt

 ## Details
 Randomize: